A Man Has Been Charged And A Further Arrest Has Been Made In Connection With An Ongoing Murder Investigation After The Discovery Of A Woman’s Body On The A3 Near Guildford – UKNIP

-A man has been charged and a further arrest has been made in connection with an ongoing murder investigation after the discovery of a woman’s body on the A3 near Guildford

-The body of Helen Anderson, aged 41, was found by a member of the public near the A3 in Guildford on Monday on the 23rd August 2021
+The body of Helen Anderson, aged 41, was found by a member of the public near the A3 in Guildford on Monday (23 August)

 Dane Messam, 52, of Henry Road in Hackney, London, has been charged with murder and has been remanded into custody.